mgmt-sa-tiger-team/sap-hana-workshop/provisioner/README.md

 # automatically installs Tower to control node
 towerinstall: true

+# Sets the Route53 DNS zone to use for Amazon Web Services
+workshop_dns_zone: rhdemo.io

+## if you want to use satellite specify here, make sure it's accessible by student nodes
+# satellite_host: X.X.X.X

+## alternatively specify rhn credentials to register with RHN
+rhn_username: abc
+rhn_password: somepassword
+rhn_subscription: subscription name

 ```

 If you want to license Ansible Tower you must copy a license called tower_license.json into this directory.
 If you do not have a license already please request one using the [Workshop License Link](https://www.ansible.com/workshop-license).